penarichard53/4square/finalProject/final.md

 * Christian Lay-Geng

-	* Led brainstorming session for project ideas
+	* Led brainstorming session, emailed farmers for needfinding
 	* Understood agronomics and formatted the charts on field.html

 * Brandon Lien